fecamposx64/Professional_Projects/README.md

 # Professional-Projects
- Este repositório contém projetos que desenvolvi ao longo da minha carreira, demonstrando habilidades técnicas e soluções práticas.
+This repository contains projects I have developed throughout my career, showcasing technical skills and practical solutions.

+Note: There is no sensitive data that could compromise the company.

-## Conteúdo
+## Content
-* Cadastro Automatizado de Hosts no Zabbix - automatiza o registro de hosts no Zabbix a partir de um arquivo CSV (Python, Zabbix API, CSV)
+* Automated Host Registration in Zabbix: Automates the registration of hosts in Zabbix from a CSV file.
+(Python, Zabbix API, CSV)
-* Relatório Diário de Uso de Disco - Geração e Envio Automatizado com Python (Pandas, OpenPyXL, Outlook)
+* Daily Disk Usage Report: Automated generation and sending of reports using Python.
+(Pandas, OpenPyXL, Outlook)